liamjbennett/blog/content/posts/2014-09-02-testing-puppet-with-beaker-pt-dot-3-testing-roles.md

 ## Configuring the agent

 So if you’ve got to this point well done - most of the hard work is done.
-Configuring the agent(s) is pretty straightforward in comparison to a puppetmaster and some of the steps are similiar:
+Configuring the agent(s) is pretty straightforward in comparison to a puppetmaster and some of the steps are similar:

 ### Set the puppet.conf file: